>>>>> Thursday, April 28, 2005 >>

 I decided to use a free, web-based French-to-English translation program, and that was how this:

 Je suis d'accord avec marie pierre au sujet de lawrence wasser.
 Ca tue sa mère.
 Un peu comme si les 6 finger satellites ou Public Image Ltd s'étaient réincarnés avec les masques des béruriers noirs.
-Et hop .. ce soir je vais voir The Ex.
+Et hop .. ce soir je vais voir The Ex.became this:

 Amused, I pressed on.
 This page, google-translated into English, becomes this: